Last Updated on 2025/04/19

 https://k6.io/docs/javascript-api/jslib/utils/randomintbetween/

-Next we need to handle our indecisive users.
+Next we need to simulate our indecisive students.
 For them, we will need to make a POST request to the /api/v1/todos endpoint to create a task.
 Then we will need to use the ID given by the POST response to DELETE the mis-typed task.

 » cat planners-and-studiers.js

 We have now outlined how our user agents will interact with our API.
 We can use the options to configure how these interactions occur over time.
-To prevent overloading the API immediately, and allow any auto-scaling behaviour to be triggers, we will slowly increase the amount of studiers.
-We will have a consistent amount of planners, 20, who will perform a total of 200 corrections over the test.
+To prevent overloading the API immediately, and allow any auto-scaling behaviour to be triggered, we will gradually increase the amount of studiers.
+We will have a consistent amount of planners, 20, who will perform a total of 400 corrections over the test.

 » cat planners-and-studiers.js